-To audit a class, the student must first register and then request a permit from the instructor to change to an audit; if approved by the instructor, the audit cannot be revoked.
-Students may not request permission to audit a class after midterm.
+Intent to audit a class must be indicated at the time of registration and the audit tuition charge will be assessed.
+After the class begins, written permission from the instructor is required in order to audit a class and the audit cannot be revoked.
+Students may not request to audit a class after midterm.
 The audit grade of "X" is recorded on the student's permanent academic record (transcript).
 No credit is earned, or will be applied to a degree or certificate, and the audit grade does not affect the student's grade point average (GPA).

-Standards of Academic Progress Good Standing
+Standards of Academic Progress

+Good Standing